Arnklit/godot_cellar/README.md

 # License
 - This Godot Project is available under the MIT license.
 See LICENSE.MD for details
-- All the art assets are made by me and are undert CC0 license.
+- All the art assets are made by me and are under CC0 license.
 The original art files are available here https://github.com/Arnklit/godot_cellar_art